Tikkun Middot: Building Character

 The Waxman Hebrew High School and Youth House provides a wide variety of ways for teens to be connected, engaged, and active in our extraordinary teen-aged Jewish community.
 Our programs include USY, weekly High School classes, special boys' and girls' groups, Alternative Break trip, and many opportunities for community service.

-Please contact Danny Mishkin, Director of the Waxman Hebrew High School and Teen Engagement, to learn more about teen engagement at TIGN!
+Please contact Avi Siegel, Director of the Waxman Hebrew High School and Teen Engagement, to learn more about teen engagement at TIGN!

 Waxman Hebrew High School

 Weekly Tuesday Program: 5:30-7:30PM